 All forms of bullying and discrimination are unacceptable and will not be tolerated.
-We have set out the measures that our school will take to address bullying and discriminatory incidents in our Anti-Bullying Policy.
-We submit data regarding bullying and discriminatory incidents to the Children, Schools and Families Service through the Anti-Bullying and Harassment Consortium and Local Authority Guidance.
+We have set out the measures that our school will take to address bullying and discriminatory incidents in our Behaviour Policy.
+We submit data regarding bullying and discriminatory incidents to the

+Children, Schools and Families Service in line with Local Authority Guidance.